-This Learning Path is designed to help you prepare for the Google Certified Professional Data Engineer Exam.
-Even if you don't plan to take the Exam, these Courses will help you gain a solid understanding of the various data processing components of the Google Cloud Platform.
-The Learning Path for the Google Certified Professional Data Engineer exam lasts almost 8 hours and consists of 9 courses and 5 quizzes.
+This learning path is designed to help you prepare for the Google Certified Professional Data Engineer Exam.
+Even if you don't plan to take the exam, these courses will help you gain a solid understanding of the various data processing components of the Google Cloud Platform.

-All seven of these Courses include hands-on demos you can do yourself.
-Then you can test what you’ve learned by taking the five Quizzes included.
-Finally, watch the “Additional Topics” video to find out what other resources you should review before taking the Exam.
+All of these courses include hands-on demos you can do yourself.
+Then you can test what you’ve learned by taking the practice exam.

 - Design a data processing system